Charlene Ward Cold Case Investigation Continues - PortageOnline.com

 The RCMP investigation into a Portage la Prairie homicide cold case continues as a suspect was released today without charges.

 The RCMP Historical Case Unit arrested a 30-year-old female in MacGregor yesterday in connection to the slaying of Charlene Ward, a grandmother who was found dead in her Portage home Nov.
 1, 2007.
-Ward's sister, Donna Wettlaufer, has since confirmed to Portage Online News it was the daughter of Charlene, Brittney Lake, who was brought in by RCMP.
+Ward's sister, Donna Wettlaufer, has since confirmed to Portage Online News it was the daughter of Charlene, Britney Lake, who was brought in by RCMP.

 Lake was released today without charges.